-Table 5.
-Description of Ferry Operations within the SAMP Area
+Table 7.5.
+Ferries operating within the Ocean SAMP area.

-Ferry Origin/ Description Description Destination r · · Block Island Ferry Point Judith, RI to Old Harbor, Block Island Interstate Navigation Company operates both traditional and high-speed ferries out of Point Judith Harbor in Galilee, RI.
+Ferry Origin/ Destination Description Block Island Ferry Point Judith, R.I. to Old Harbor, Block Island.
+Interstate Navigation operates both traditional and high speed ferries out of Point Judith Harbor in Galilee.
 The traditional ferry can accommodate 1,200 passengers per trip, along with approximately 30 vehicles.
-During the peak season, between June and September, the traditional ferry makes 6-10 round trips per day, compared to only 1-3 trips per day during the off-season (Interstate Navigation 2009).
-Trips out to the island take approximately 55 minutes, with the ferry traveling on average 16 knots (Myers, pers. comm., August 17, 2009).
-The high-speed ferry only operates May through October, offering 4- 6 round trips per day.
-This ferry operates at 30 knots, with trips out to the island taking 30 minutes (Myers, pers. comm., August 17, 2009).
-Both of these ferries dock at the ferry terminal located in Old Harbor on Block Island.
-12 Newport to Block Island Ferry Fort Adams, Newport to Old Harbor, Block Island Interstate Navigation Company also operates a traditional ferry out of Newport, RI.
-This ferry makes one trip per day from Fort Adams State Park to Old Harbor, Block Island July 1st through Labor Day.
-Trips on this route take approximately an hour and forty-five minutes and can accommodate 800 passengers.
-The route traveled by the Newport to Block Island ferry is a direct course from the mouth of the East Passage to the Old Harbor ferry terminal (see Figure 8).
-This ferry operates at approximately 12.5 knots through the Ocean SAMP area (Myers, pers. comm., August 17, 2009).
-At the end of each day, rather than staying in Newport, this ferry transits back to the Point Judith ferry terminal to overnight (Myers, pers. comm., August 17, 2009).
-13 Viking Fast Ferry Montauk, NY to New Harbor, Block Island Viking Fleet operates both traditional and high-speed ferry service between Montauk Harbor in Montauk, NY and New Harbor, Block Island between late May and mid-October.
-During the season, this ferry provides one or two round trips per day.
-Most trips occur on the M/V Viking Superstar , which is 120 foot long and can accommodate 225 passengers at a time (Viking Fleet 2009).
-Viking Fleet ferries are the only ferries operating within the Ocean SAMP area that dock at New Harbor on Block Island (see Figure 8).
-14 Block Island Express New London, CT to Old Harbor, Block Island High-speed ferry service provided between New London, CT and Old Harbor, Block Island is available aboard the Block Island Express.
-During July and August, this ferry runs 3-4 round-trips per day, with each leg taking approximately 1 hour and 15 minutes.
-In May, June and September, the schedule drops down to only weekend service, with little or no service during the week.
-This ferry travels at a speed of 35 knots (Block Island Express 2009).
-Vineyard Fast Quonset Point, RI Vineyard Fast Ferry operates a high-speed ferry between Quonset Ferry to Oak Bluffs, Point, RI and Martha's Vineyard, MA during the months May
+During the peak season, between June and September, the traditional ferry makes 6-10 round trips per day, compared to only 1-3 trips per day during the off season (Interstate Navigation 2009).
+Trips out to the island take approximately 55 minutes, with the ferry traveling on average 16 knots).
+The high speed ferry only operates May through October, offering 4-6 round trips per day.
+This ferry operates at 30 knots, with trips out to the island taking 30 minutes (Myers, pers. comm.).
+Both of these ferries dock at the Old Harbor terminal.
+Newport to Block Island Ferry Fort Adams, Newport to Old Harbor, Block Island.
+Interstate Navigation also operates a traditional ferry out of Newport.
+This ferry makes one trip per day from Fort Adams State Park to Old Harbor, Block Island, July 1st through Labor Day.
+Trips on this route take approximately an hour and 45 minutes and can accommodate 800 passengers.
+The route traveled by the Newport to Block Island ferry is a direct course from the mouth of the East Passage to the Old Harbor ferry terminal (see Figure 7.8).
+This ferry operates at approximately 12.5 knots through the Ocean SAMP area.
+At the end of each day, rather than staying in Newport, this ferry transits back to the Point Judith ferry terminal to overnight (Myers, pers. comm.).
+Viking Fast Ferry Montauk Harbor, Montauk, N.Y. to New Harbor, Block Island.
+Viking Fleet operates both traditional and high-speed ferry service between Montauk Harbor and New Harbor between late May and mid-October.
+During the season, this ferry provides one or two daily round trips.
+Most trips occur on the M/V Viking Superstar, which is 120 feet long and can accommodate 225 passengers (Viking Fleet 2009).
+Viking Fleet ferries are the only ferries operating within the Ocean SAMP area that dock at New Harbor (see Figure 7.8).

-12 The high-speed ferry route varies annually each June when Interstate Navigation offers service from Point Judith to New Harbor during Block Island Race Week.
-13 Service between Point Judith and Newport is offered aboard the ferry during July and August when
+13 The high speed ferry route varies each June when Interstate Navigation offers service from Point Judith to New Harbor during Block Island Race Week.